 If your PC keeps registering high temperatures without playing any demanding games or running resource-intensive software, you should check for possible malware infestation.
 Crypto-mining scripts and other data-harvesting software running in the background tend to increase resource usage on computers, increasing core temps and reducing system performance.

-How to Lower CPU Temperature on Your PC
+How to Lower CPU Temperature on Laptops and Desktops

 To lower the temperature of your desktop computer, open up the case and use canned air and a cloth to clean it up, paying particular attention to both the CPU cooling fan and the case fans.
 With a laptop, you’ll have to use a little more elbow grease to gain access to the inside.
 Once there, use the same procedure to clean up the device.
 This should reduce CPU temperature in most cases.